Asylum Seeker Who Wrote Book on WhatsApp From Australian Detention Center Wins Literary Prize

 The prize represents “a victory against the system that has reduced us to numbers,” he told the Guardian.

-The book was mainly written in Farsi, the language of Iran from which Boochani is a refugee, and translated by Omid Tofighian, the recipient of Boochani’s WhatsApp messages.
+The book was mainly written in Farsi, a language of Iran from which Boochani is a refugee, and translated by Omid Tofighian, the recipient of Boochani’s WhatsApp messages.

 “WhatsApp is like my office,” Boochani told the BBC.
 “I did not write on paper because at that time the guards each week or each month would attack our room and search our property.
 I was worried I might lose my writing, so it was better for me to write it and just send it out.”